samm00/polysynthesis_project/README.md

 # polysynthesis_project

-Code that I used to synthesize data from adyghe.web-corpora.net/index_en.html
+Code that I used to synthesize data collected by the creators of adyghe.web-corpora.net/index_en.html.

 The data input/full output is not here because the files are too large to store on GitHub.